ephemeralia/ephemeralia.github.io/README.md

 ephemeralia.github.io
 =====================
 This is really all about the content listed here.
 It is acknowledged that this content is obtusely organized.
 I struggle with remembering / keeping track of / documenting / bookmarking / referring-to-later all of the great resources every day brings across browsers and devices.
+That's why this exists.

 This page started by viewing the source of Bower.io/search and digging its nice and clever design.
 Plus I liked how shitforbuildingwebsites.com uses articles in list items.